 Haptic Feedback

-Vibrations or tactile feedback sent to viewers’ devices during interactive live streams (e.g., gaming or AR experiences).
+Vibrations or tactile feedback are sent to viewers’ devices during interactive live streams (e.g., gaming or AR experiences).

 Highlight Clipping